alibaba/GraphScope/docs/interactive_engine/tutorial_ldbc_gremlin.md

 ```bash
 [{'pA': v[216172782113783812], 'pB': v[216172782113783882], 'c': v[36], 'm': v[360287970189640010]}, {'pA': v[216172782113783812], 'pB': v[216172782113783882], 'c': v[37], 'm': v[360287970189640010]}, {'pA': v[216172782113783812], 'pB': v[216172782113784105], 'c': v[38], 'm': v[360287970189640010]}, {'pA': v[216172782113783812], 'pB': v[216172782113783882], 'c': v[41], 'm': v[360287970189640010]}, {'pA': v[216172782113784105], 'pB': v[216172782113783882], 'c': v[43], 'm': v[42]}, {'pA': v[216172782113783814], 'pB': v[216172782113783962], 'c': v[50], 'm': v[360287970189640135]}, {'pA': v[216172782113783814], 'pB': v[216172782113784171], 'c': v[52], 'm': v[360287970189640135]}, {'pA': v[216172782113784481], 'pB': v[216172782113784199], 'c': v[54], 'm': v[49]}, {'pA': v[216172782113783814], 'pB': v[216172782113784038], 'c': v[56], 'm': v[360287970189640135]}, {'pA': v[216172782113783816], 'pB': v[216172782113784144], 'c': v[175], 'm': v[360287970189640462], ......, }]
 ```

-## Advanced Techniques
+## Relational Operations

-Then we would like to introduce some advanced techniques of gremlin steps that GIE supports.
+Then we would like to introduce more relational operations of gremlin steps that GIE supports.

 ### Filter Steps

 #### `hasId()`

-In previous tutorial, we have introduced that you can use `g.V(id)` to pick out the vertex having specific required global id from the Property Graph.
+In previous tutorial, we have introduced that you can use `g.V(id)` to pick out the vertex having specific required global id from the graph.
 But, what if we want to apply filters based on global id during the traversal?

 You can use the `hasId(id)` step to achieve the purpose.
 For example, if you want the expanded vertex exactly having global id 144115188075861858, you can write the following codes in GIE: